-Prior to requesting a transfer, the transferring counselor must document recent contact with the client, the client's views on the transfer, the client's intention to continue VR services, and the client's new address, phone and contact information.
-The transferring counselor should also document counseling and guidance provided to the client related to the possibility that all current IPE services may not be available in the new community.
+Prior to requesting a transfer, the transferring RS staff must document recent contact with the client/student, the client's/student's views on the transfer, the client's/student's intention to continue VR services and/or Pre-ETS, and the client's/student's new address, phone and contact information.
+The transferring counselor should also document counseling and guidance, required services provided to the client related to the possibility that not all current IPE services may be available in the new community and the Pre-ETS staff should document the required services provided to the student.
+If there are vacant caseloads in a region, the program administrators and managers will work together to get the cases transferred to other caseloads as soon as possible.
+The expectation is to have the cases transferred within 30 days from the vacant caseload to another caseload.
+Once all the cases are transferred off that caseload; the program administrator/manager will notify KMIS Helpdesk and ask them to end date that caseload number.
+Once a caseload has been end dated in KMIS, there will be no cases pulled for review from that caseload.